theNewDynamic/aba-icc/_how-the-court-works/referrals-and-communication/index.md

 ---

-The International Criminal Court (ICC) may only exercise its jurisdiction in one of three ways: State Party referral, UN Security Council (UNSC) referral, or a proprio motu (“own one’s own initiative” in Latin) investigations.
+The International Criminal Court (ICC) may only exercise its jurisdiction in one of three ways: State Party referral, UN Security Council (UNSC) referral, or Prosecutor-initiated case (called a *proprio motu* case or “on one’s own initiative” in Latin).